DeuceEFI/USBDM/README.md

 ### Introduction

 I did not invent the USBDM nor the TBDML or OSBDM that my version of the USBDM PCB is based on, I merely arranged the components so that a home user could etch and solder the components to create a USBDM at home.
+This device allows the user to program a blank Freescale microcontroller or to debug the operation of a Freescale microcontroller through the microcontroller's BDM (Background Debug Mode) port.

 ### Goals